 - 4.1 For entry into Reception in September, places will be allocated to parents who return an application before any parent who has not returned one.
 The over-subscription criteria are listed in order.
 Words marked with a number, for example: 1, 2, 3, and 4 are explained separately in the definition and notes section. - 4.2 The oversubscription criteria below are listed in the order we apply them.
-If there are more applicants than places within a particular category, the next criteria will be applied until the tiebreaker is used. - i.
-The child is in the care of the local authority or has previously been in the care of the local authority and has been adopted or become subject to a residence order or special guardianship order including those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted (1) - ii.
-There is a brother or sister (2) on roll at the academy at the time of application - iii.Children of staff members employed at the school for which they are making an application (3) - iv.
-The academy is the nearest one to the home address, as defined in note (4) - v.The straight-line distance from the home to the academy.
-Priority will be given to the child living nearest the academy as calculated by Lincolnshire County Council school admissions team (5).
+If there are more applicants than places within a particular category, the next criteria will be applied until the tiebreaker is used. - The child is in the care of the local authority or has previously been in the care of the local authority and has been adopted or become subject to a residence order or special guardianship order including those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted (1) - There is a brother or sister (2) on roll at the academy at the time of application - Children of staff members employed at the school for which they are making an application (3) - The academy is the nearest one to the home address, as defined in note (4) - The straight-line distance from the home to the academy.
+Priority will be given to the child living nearest the academy as calculated by Lincolnshire County Council school admissions team (5). - 4.3 The oversubscription criteria are listed in the order we apply them.
+If it is necessary to distinguish between more than one applicant in any criteria, the next criteria will be applied until the tie breaker is used.
+If two or more children are tied for last place then a lottery will be drawn by a person independent to the academy, not employed by the school or working in the Local Authority of Children's Service's Directorate.